dalaing/behaviors-and-events/talk/slides.md

 ##

-Events fire at single logical points in time.
+Events fire at infinitely-thin logical points in time.

 ##